The fuel price hike doesn't have to kill your December road trip: How to save when driving long distances

-What better way to kick say goodbye to the warmer seasons than with a road trip along South Africa's untamed coastline?
+What better way to say goodbye to the winter seasons than with a road trip along South Africa's untamed coastline?

 Brimming with activities, this coastal route is sure to tickle and wet the palate of any nature and adventure lover with itchy feet.

 Here's what you can get up to along South Africa's breathtaking Garden Route.

 There are plenty of fun festivals lined up for families looking for some entertainment.
 For those looking to trawl through some markets - the Garden Route has got you covered, or you can even get wild with their spectacular hikes or catch some last rays on one of its many beaches.

 It's time to chase the sun in South Africa, and where better than to chase it all the way to its homeland on the Eastern Cape shores of the Sunshine Coast.

 From Tsitsikamma up to East London where the Wild Coast starts, you can surf, sunbathe, swim, canoe, hike and explore the little nooks and crannies of a quiet coast where the crowds are less dense, with Port Alfred at its heart.

 If you thought a route down the West Coast is pretty straightforward, you'll be surprised to find that it actually has enough twists and turns to have your holidays and weekend breaks sorted for years!

 With Cape Town as your starting point, the West Coast Way is made up of 6 routes, creating easy itineraries depending on what you're looking for - and they all overlap!